desh2608/diarizer/README.md

 ## Clustering-based Diarization

-This repository contains Python implementations of some clustering-based diarization systems, mainly based on spectral clustering and BUT's VBx.
-We provide scripts for running the methods on 3 datasets: LibriCSS, AMI, and AISHELL-4.
+Python implementations of some clustering-based diarization systems.

-This code was originally fork of the VBx repository, but has since evolved to include additional methods such as overlap-aware spectral clustering.
+### Features

+* End-to-end recipes (from unsegmented audio to evaluation) for LibriCSS, AMI, and AISHELL-4.
+* Using [Lhotse](https://github.com/lhotse-speech/lhotse) for data preparation.
+* Using [Pyannote 2.0](https://github.com/pyannote/pyannote-audio/tree/develop) models for VAD and overlap detection.
+* VBx and x-vector extraction from [BUT](https://github.com/BUTSpeechFIT/VBx)'s implementation.
+* [Kaldi](https://github.com/kaldi-asr/kaldi) implementation of overlap-aware spectral clustering.

 ### Installation